-Language moving to launch mobile online sports betting in New York has already made to the state budget, and, more recently, legal online sports wagering as gained some added support from the state assembly.
+Language moving to launch mobile online sports betting in New York had previously made to the state budget, and, more recently, legal online sports wagering as gained some added support from the state assembly.
 Still, Cuomo and like-minded opponents must budge in order for it to finally launch.
-Working in the favor of those hoping to see such opponents relent is that the state could use a substantial revenue boost as it faces an estimated $6 billion deficit.
+Working in the favor of those hoping to see such opponents relent is that the state could use a substantial revenue boost as it faces a troubling multi-billion dollar deficit.

 Ultimately, many believe it’s not a matter of if but when New York finally goes live, so let’s take a look at everything you need to know about NY sports betting.

 When Will New York Online Sports Betting Be Legal?

 Quite literally, this remains the money question.

 It’s becoming clearer that sports betting is going to become legalized throughout the country sooner or later.
 There is no definitive timetable for online sports betting to go live in New York, but there exist a few possible scenarios that would dictate the timing of its launch.

 In 2019, legislation in support of online and mobile sports betting sponsored by Bronx Senator Joseph Addabbo Jr. was great enough that it appeared in the Senate budget, but never made it to the final state budget.

 In 2020, New York Assemblyman Gary Pretlow publicly joined Addabbo’s efforts to get the bill into the final budget, but coronavirus pandemic derailed any hopes of legal online sports betting passing in the latest state budget.

 Still, there is a path forward for those in New York to potentially begin placing online sports wagers in early 2021.